Online Safety for Children and Teens

 - Researchers evaluating a data breach in 2010 found that 10.2% of the Social Security Numbers of children were already illegally being used by another person (https://www.nytimes.com/2015/04/18/your-money/a-childs-vulnerability-to-identity-theft.html)

 Despite the very real threats that attackers pose on the internet, it is nearly impossible to negate its obvious benefits and potential as a vast store of information and expression.
 The potential for the internet to positively impact human development and collaboration is unparalleled in history.
 Most schools today heavily rely on the internet to help supplement their curriculum, and many applications are now only available through the internet.
 However, as a parent it can be difficult to know how to protect your children but to still help them safely access all of the information and entertainment that can greatly enrich their education and creativity.
+Businesses do what they can to protect themselves from risk through the use of cyber insurance, but what are you to do as a parent to protect your family?
 In this article, we outline key ways that you, as a parent, can protect your children and teens as they browse the web.

 What Dangers Can Your Child Encounter Online?